Little projects can add up to BIG relief!

 First I cleared out the file box that lives under our main floor desk.
 Out went the old school papers from last year, the summer community ed. brochure & other summer activity papers.

 The next week, I sorted & cleared the lightbulb collection that had been hidden in a cabinet & was the source of grumbling for years!
-(Check out my instagram to hear about that project.)

 Then I cleaned & cleared out the washtub & extra laundry supplies that were waiting to be recycled.
 And after that it was on to the mini fridge in the garage.